-ENGL 3820: Survey of American Poetry and Prose II (3)
+ENGL 3820: Survey of American Poetry and Prose II (3) Prerequisite: ENG 1020 or 1030

-This course surveys a significant range of works and introduces the rise of various American literatures from the post-bellum period - when American literature came of age - to the post-modern era.
+This course surveys a significant range of works and introduces the rise of various American literatures from the post-bellum period-when American literature came of age-to the post-modern era.
 We will begin the class by foregrounding the tension in American literature between the enormous yearning to forge a new literary and cultural identity and the need to come to terms with a European past.
 We will then explore how the developing idea of our national literature through its multi-cultural heritage provides an interpretive framework for our readings and how it gives rise to modern narrative and poetic forms.
-We will pay particular attention to the inter-relation of literature and culture, examining how issues of the formation of the modern American self relate to literary trends, the American Dream, language and reality, politics and war, ethnicity, gender, sexuality, and especially race.
+We will pay particular attention to the inter-relation of literature and culture, examining how issues of the formation of the modern American self-relate to literary trends, the American Dream, language and reality, politics and war, ethnicity, gender, sexuality, and especially race.
 Students will consult both primary and secondary sources and will formulate their responses both in class discussion and in writing.

-ENG 3830 : Southern Literature (3) Prerequisite: ENG 1020 or 1030
+ENG 3840: The 19th Century American Novel (3) Prerequisite: ENG 1020 or ENG 1030